Isakin Drabbad: Initial hospital time

 In the autumn of 2011, it was reported that Jonsson refused to take his medication for several months.
 This was evident from a medical report by Chief Physician Jan Golebiowski submitted to the Administrative Court in Linköping.
 The report also indicated that during his initial stay at the psychiatric hospital, Jonsson mostly kept to himself; however, he later began to move around the ward and socialize with other inmates.
 He engaged in strength training and was regularly allowed to go for walks around the hospital with caregivers.

 New girlfriend

-At Karsudden Hospital, he met Michelle Gustafsson, known in the media as the Vampire Woman.
+At Karsudden Regional Hospital, he met Michelle Gustafsson, known in the media as the Vampire Woman.
 Gustafsson was convicted of slitting the throat of 24-year-old father Daniel Stenman in Jakobsberg in 2010.
 Before the murder, she had written threatening posts on her blog about how she was going to cut the throats of people in the Stockholm Metro.
 She also posed for pictures like a vampire, with bloody lips, knives, and a chainsaw.

 Jonsson and Gustafsson became a couple on 13 November 2011 after Jonsson asked in a chat on Windows Live Messenger "Will you be my girl?".
 They got engaged on 9 December.
 The relationship with Gustafsson, who, according to a judgment from the administrative court in March 2017, has non-institutional psychiatric care, ended in 2017.